MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/manage-shifts-permissions-frontline-managers.md

 - Configure [Shifts settings](https://support.microsoft.com/office/manage-settings-in-shifts-1aef353d-e2df-4661-abdd-4014cb57f17b) for their teams.
 For example, frontline managers can turn on time clock and set whether frontline workers on their team can swap shifts and request time off.
 - Create and manage schedule groups for their teams in Shifts.
 Schedule groups are used to group frontline workers based on common characteristics within a team, such as departments or job types.

-Depending on the needs of your organization, you might need to restrict the Shifts capabilities that are available to frontline managers for managing their teams.
+Depending on the needs of your organization, you might need to restrict the Shifts capabilities that are available to frontline managers for managing their team schedules.
 This article describes how you can control permissions to these capabilities using the [Shifts role permissions]() Graph API.

 ## Frontline manager capabilities in Shifts for managing their teams